 4. MOUNTAIN GOATS ARE AN IMPORTANT PART OF GLACIER’S IDENTITY.

-Mountain goats are among the park’s most famous creatures.
+mong the park’s most famous creatures.
 These hardy animals are so prevalent that they are Glacier’s official symbol.
 One of the best places to spot the agile animals is at the Goat Lick Overlook, a mineral lick located in the southern part of Glacier.

 5. EARLY ARCHITECTURE DISPLAYS EUROPEAN FLAIR.